7 most terrifying monsters from Greek mythology

 According to myth, he was born from the union of Pasiphae, the wife of King Minos, and a bull.

-The Minotaur was kept in a labyrinth designed by the architect Daedalus, where he was fed seven Athenian youths and seven maidens every nine years as tribute.
+The Minotaur was kept in a labyrinth designed by the architect Daedalus, where he was fed seven Athenian youths and seven maidens regularly as tribute.

-The hero Theseus eventually entered the labyrinth and killed the Minotaur with the help of Ariadne, King Minos's daughter, who gave him a ball of string to help him find his way back out of the maze.
+The hero Theseus eventually entered the labyrinth and killed the Minotaur with the help of Ariadne, King Minos's daughter, who gave him a ball of string to guide him back out of the maze.

 Harpies: The Winged Female Monsters

-Harpies were winged female monsters who were depicted as having the body of a bird and the face of a woman.
+Harpies were winged female monsters who had the body of a bird and the face of a woman.

 Harpies were believed to torment and carry away people as punishment for their sins.